danalvrz/hello-rails-back-end/README.md

 - Greetings (endpoint):
 `GET '/greetings'`
-returns a JSON object with all five grettings and their unique message.
+returns a JSON object with all five greetings and their unique message.

 - Random (endpoint):
 `GET '/greetings/random'`
-returns a JSON object with a random gretting message.
+returns a JSON object with a random greeting message.

 ## Author